vikashkr99/writeup-templates/README.md

     <li>
         <strong>Step 2 :</strong>
         <ul>
-            Search for `PUG ssti` on google and found exactly what i needed.
+            Searched for <code>PUG SSTI</code> on google and found exactly what i needed.
             You can find it <a href="https://gist.github.com/Jasemalsadi/2862619f21453e0a6ba2462f9613b49f">here</a>
         </ul>
     </li>